alesandroLang/docker-django/README.md

 ## Contributing
 You are invited to contribute new features, fixes, or updates, large or small.
 Please send me a pull request.

+# CI

+This image uses the **automated build** feature of Docker Hub.
+The image will be build on push to master and stored within the [official docker registry](https://hub.docker.com/r/alang/django).